echeran/smile-of-murugan/webbook/chapter19.md

 > "Because this is sinful". \
 > "It doesn't seem sinful to me.
 What is a sin?
 To do and say things against one's conscience.
 It is you, you that I have been thinking of all these years, you that I've been living for!
 Now you know.
 Is it so wrong?
 Shouldn't I have told you what I feel?" \
 > "It doesn't seem right to me, Indu.
 I think of you as I do of your aunt.
 When you touch me, I feel as if I was touching her..."
 Appu closed his eyes. \
 > "You always think of her, how great she is.
 And you turn away from me in disgust as if you had trodden on a dead worm.
-If you could only realize that I am a human being, too but that you can't!" \
+If you could only realize that I am a human being, too ... but that you can't!" \
 > "I do not even think of my own sister at home as so near to me as you, Indu!
-I think of you as one born with me... \
+I think of you as one born with me..." \
 > "But don't you realize now that this is not true?" \
 > "No, I still think it is true.
 Nothing has changed". \
 > "Appu!" \
 > "..." \
 > "Appu!" \
 > "..." \
 > "You talk and you don't understand, even now after I have told you all this.
-I swear on the Vedas you study-without you, my life has no meaning at all”. \
+I swear on the Vedas you study—without you, my life has no meaning at all”. \
+>
 > He stood aghast, hurt; he could not bear this goading, this oath on the Vedas. \
 > "Never talk like this again, Indu". \
 > "Why?" \
 > "Don't drag in the Vedas.
 They are like my mother to me.
 They are my god, my mother, they are like my mother who is god to me.
-Pure gold I knew Parasu.
+Pure gold ...
+I knew Parasu.
 Don't think he is dead.
 He is there, listening to all that you say.
 Doesn't it occur to you how his soul will squirm in agony hearing you?
 You don't think of him at all—and not only that, you dishonour him and degrade yourself, and I cannot bear to hear you babbling like this, ignoring him!
 And when you, in addition, swear on the Vedas, it is as if my mother had been dealt a blow, as if dust had been thrown in her face!
 Look here, Indu, I'd have left by now, but for your aunt...
 I am just waiting for her to say good-bye...
-You know, when I look at you, think of but I feel like crying, I feel happy you, too...
+You know, when I look at you, think of you, I feel happy... but I feel like crying, too...
 Don't be angry with me, Indu.
 When I go back to my mother, I should go clean in body, clean in mind.
 She must never think that I went to study the Vedas, but really smeared mud on my head.
-When you return after a bath in the Kaveri, you should not drop into a roadside tavern and drink *kallu.* I couldn't stagger in my mother's presence with a mud-stained face!
+When you return after a bath in the Kaveri, you should not drop into a roadside tavern and drink *kaḷḷu.* I couldn't stagger in my mother's presence with a mud-stained face!
 When you look at me, it *is* as if she was looking at me!
 Send me home safe, Indu!" \
+>
 > He moved away from her and there he stood, afraid that she would follow and hold his shoulders. \
 > Indu stood facing the wall, with the light of the lantern falling fully on her.
 She was not looking at the wall.
 She was not looking at anything.
 Her nose was shiny, the skin sagged beneath her eyes.
 She was standing there as if she was some dead body that had been stood up.
 Even on the face there was a deadly pallor, as if life and blood had been drained.
 She was like ashes. \
-> For minutes the corpse-like apparition stood there, unmoving.
-Then she knotted up her hair, and raised a finger to scratch her cheek and lip.
+> For minutes the corpse-like apparition stood there, unmoving. \
+> Then she knotted up her hair, and raised a finger to scratch her cheek and lip.
 With the look of utter blankness she crawled from one place to another, picked up the lantern, set it down by a pillar, and sitting beside another pillar, she buried her face between her knees. \
 > Appu glanced at the door, and then went quickly up to her; she heard his footsteps and raised her head, but he did not look at her.
 He laid himself flat on the ground in front of her, in a full-stretch *namaskāram.* Then he rose and walked into the *pāṭacālai.* He spread his towel on the floor and laid down. \
 > He was listening to suppressed sobs and moans and snivellings. \
 > A gecko clucked from the darkness: kik-kik-kik. \